 Over 100 books.
 10 months.
 Real ISBNs.
 Actual readers.
 Not a typo.

-Pocket Gems needed romance for mobile game launches.
-Post-Episode interactive fiction.
+The studio needed romance for mobile game launches.
+Interactive fiction, the choose-your-path kind.
 Players wanted stories.
 Thousands of them.
 Fast.

-My job: Write romance erotica that made players care.
+The job: write romance erotica that made players care.

 The tool: Early AI language models.
 Primitive.
 Buggy.
 Hallucinated constantly.